herculesvanso/herculesvanso/README.md

 ### About Python
 At momento, I dont remenbor who I started, but I have a good knooledge of Python in libraries, including Pandas and Numpy.
 I did not any course, was just google searching.

-### About English
+### About english
+* I classified my english as intermediary.
+I did some online tests to some job opportunity that also classified me as intermediary.
-* I read very well, in particular some niches like math and computional science (articles, documentations, magazines)
+* I read well, in particular  very well in some niches like math and computional science (articles, documentations, magazines)
 * I dont practice speach with peoples, just alone.
 However I can well apresent and listen some themes in math and computional science.

 ### About database modeling